Ikota1/EventSync/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Below are the main instruction of how to get, install, run and use the app
+Below are the main instruction of how to get, install, run and use the app locally

 ### Installation